fionayzabellegumaroy/nim/P4/README.md

 Program correctly detects any session errors.

 __Detection method:__
-Tests will utilize printing out the status to reflect whether the program correctly fails given a protocol error, or not.
+Test programs will utilize a script and the messages sent to client will reflect whether the program correctly fails given a protocol error, or not.

 __Test:__
 1. sessionOne(): Test if program correctly handles behavior of client disconnecting before being placed in a game.
+It should print out an exiting.

 2. sessionTwo() Test if program correctly handles behavior of client disconnecting during a game -> forfeit.
+It should print out a forfeit message, leading the other player to win.
 ___

 __Requirement:__
 Program correctly detects any protocol errors.

 __Detection method:__
 Tests will utilize printing out the status to reflect whether the program correctly fails given a protocol error, or not.
+Or, it will run a script, and the messages sent to client will reflect whether the program correctly fails given a protocol error, or not.

 __Test:__
 1. longName(): Test if program correctly handles behavior of client sending OPEN with a name longer than 72 chars (server should respond with FAIL and message code 21 Long Name and close the connection).
 To show this, test program will return use validate_name that will return 0 if there's an error and will return 1 if there's no error.

 2. alreadyPlaying():  Test if program correctly handles behavior of client sending OPEN with a name already used by a player in an on-going game (server should respond with FAIL and message code 22 Already Playing and close the connection).
 To show this, test program will return use validate_name that will return 0 if there's an error and will return 1 if there's no error.

-3. doubleOpen():  Test if program correctly handles behavior of client sending OPEN a second time (server should respond with FAIL and message code 23 Already Open and close the connection).
-To show this, test program will initiate a FAIL message with correct code and print out the state of disconnected player [IF WE DECIDE TO KEEP DISCONNECTED STATE]
+3. doubleOpen.csh:  Test if program correctly handles behavior of client sending OPEN a second time (server should respond with FAIL and message code 23 Already Open and close the connection).

-4. moveBeforeWait():  Test if program correctly handles behavior of client sending MOVE before game begin before receiving WAIT (server should respond with FAIL and message code 24 Not Playing and close the connection).
-To show this, test program will initiate a FAIL message with correct code and print out the state of disconnected player [IF WE DECIDE TO KEEP DISCONNECTED STATE]
+4. moveBeforeWait.csh:  Test if program correctly handles behavior of client sending MOVE before game begin before receiving WAIT (server should respond with FAIL and message code 24 Not Playing and close the connection).

-5. moveBeforeName():  Test if program correctly handles behavior of client sending MOVE before game begin before receiving NAME (server should respond with FAIL and message code 24 Not Playing and close the connection).
-To show this, test program will initiate a FAIL message with correct code and print out the state of disconnected player [IF WE DECIDE TO KEEP DISCONNECTED STATE]

-6. moveNotTurn():  Test if program correctly handles behavior of client sending MOVE when it is not their turn (server should respond with FAIL and message code 31 Impatient and close the connection).
-To show this, test program will initiate a FAIL message with correct code and print out the state of disconnected player [IF WE DECIDE TO KEEP DISCONNECTED STATE]
+5. moveNotTurn.csh:  Test if program correctly handles behavior of client sending MOVE when it is not their turn (server should respond with FAIL and message code 31 Impatient and close the connection).

-7. notAllowedMovePileIndex():  Test if program correctly handles behavior of client sending a move that is not allowed, specifically incorrect pile index, (server should respond with FAIL and message code 32 Pile Index and close the connection).
-To show this, test program will initiate a FAIL message with correct code and print out the state of disconnected player [IF WE DECIDE TO KEEP DISCONNECTED STATE]
+6. notAllowedMovePileIndex.csh:  Test if program correctly handles behavior of client sending a move that is not allowed, specifically incorrect pile index, (server should respond with FAIL and message code 32 Pile Index and close the connection).

-8. notAllowedMoveQuantity():  Test if program correctly handles behavior of client sending a move that is not allowed, specifically incorrect quantity, (server should respond with FAIL and message code 33 Quantity and close the connection).
-To show this, test program will initiate a FAIL message with correct code and print out the state of disconnected player [IF WE DECIDE TO KEEP DISCONNECTED STATE]
+7. notAllowedMoveQuantity.csh:  Test if program correctly handles behavior of client sending a move that is not allowed, specifically incorrect quantity, (server should respond with FAIL and message code 33 Quantity and close the connection).
 ___

 __Requirement:__
 check_framing_errors() ensures that the message is correctly formatted as stated in the writeup.

 __Detection method:__
-Given an array of parameters to pipe through check_framing_errors, the function will return -1 if there is a presentation error and 0 if there is none.
+This is a unit test: given an array of parameters to pipe through check_framing_errors, the function will return -1 if there is a presentation error and 0 if there is none.

 __Test:__
 1. correctFormat(): Input will be "0|11|OPEN|ALICE|" to act as a positive test for the function.
 Function should return 0, meaning function correctly checks.